ainfosec/FISSURE/README.md

 - The git submodule command will download all missing GNU Radio out-of-tree modules from their online repositories and is required to install the GNU Radio out-of-tree modules.
 - The installer will ask to install PyQt software dependencies required to launch the installation GUIs if they are not found.
 - Select the operating option in the GUI that best matches your operating system (should be detected automatically if your OS matches an option).
 - Periodically answer prompts regarding third-party throughout the install.
-Use your best judgement, the answers will not likely impact FISSURE.
+Use your best judgment, the answers will not likely impact FISSURE.

 <p align="center">
 <img src="/docs/Icons/README/install1.png">